STORIES OF OUR LIVES

 .

 Mary passed away on 1 April, 1840.
-In January of 1841 he received a full pardon.
+In January of 1841 Bax received a full pardon.
 That must have been bittersweet news without his beloved wife by his side and so late in his life.
 Stephen Bax passed away in 1843.
 The couple are both buried in the St John's Church cemetery in Parramatta.

 Picture